 There are two main integration approaches:

-• API/Webhook Integrations - Services like NextPhone use HTTP webhooks to connect with Clio's public API.
-This approach is more flexible - you can customize exactly which data goes where, map custom fields, and connect to Clio Manage or Clio Grow based on your workflow.
+API/Webhook Integrations - NextPhone uses HTTP webhooks to connect with Clio's public API.
+This approach is more flexible -- you customize exactly which data goes where, map custom fields, and connect to Clio Manage or Clio Grow based on your workflow.
+Unlimited calls at a flat $199/month means no overage surprises after a marketing push.

 Either way, the client data flows into Clio within seconds of the call ending.
 For firms using Clio Grow, the caller becomes a new lead.
 For firms managing intake directly in Clio Manage, a new contact and matter record are created.